Skip to content

 Primary Use CaseAdding GenAI features to apps (chat, summarization, RAG, etc.)Building multi-agent systems with collaborative agents

-LanguagesNode.js (GA), Go (GA), Python (Alpha), Dart (Preview)Python (GA), TypeScript, Go, Java
+LanguagesNode.js (GA), Go (GA), Python (Beta), Dart (Preview)Python (GA), Go (GA), Java (GA), TypeScript (GA)

 Design PhilosophyDeveloper explicitly controls the flowLLM dynamically decides agent delegation

 The choice depends on the complexity of your problem and your team’s preferred language.
+They’re independent OSS frameworks running in parallel, not merged.

 Genkit is a framework designed to simplify adding AI capabilities to your applications.